openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 **End date:** The end date of the course.

 ## Course Certificates
-For completing the course, particpants could get the opportunity to receive a certificate.
+For completing the course, participants could get the opportunity to receive a certificate.
 There are three certificate options:

 **Offer Record of Achievement**
 You are eligible for a Record of Achievement if you have earned more than 50 percent of the available points in the weekly assignments and the final exam.
 The Record of Achievement contains the following information:

-Participant's name
+* Participant's name
-Date of birth (optional)
+* Date of birth (optional)
-Course title and summary
+* Course title and summary
-Credits earned
+* Credits earned
-Course performance (if you're among the top 5%, 10%, or 20% of participants) Anti-counterfeit link and QR code
+* Course performance (if you're among the top 5%, 10%, or 20% of participants)
+* Anti-counterfeit link and QR code

 **Offer Confirmation of Participation**
 You are eligible for a Confirmation of Participation if you have visited at least 50 percent of the course material.
 The Confirmation of Participation contains the following information: Name of participant, date of birth (optional), course title and summary